Yuki512/Agentic-Architect-Challenge/README.md

-### (Example 2 -  Critical Data-Loss Issue)
+### (Example 2 -  Critical Technical Issue)
 ![Part 1 Workflow](diagram/part1_demo2.png)
+The customer reports that saved order information disappeared after the application crashed.

+- **Category: Technical**
+  The system first identifies the email as a technical issue.

 - **Critical issue: Yes**
-  The system detects the phrase “data loss” as a serious issue.

-- **Category: Not used**
-  The system stops the normal classification process.
+  The words “data loss” show that the problem is serious.

 - **Subagent: HumanReview**
-  The case is sent directly to human review.
+  Although the category is Technical, the system does not send it through the normal TechnicalSubagent process.
+Critical cases go directly to human review.

 - **HumanReviewSkill**
-  This skill prepares the customer’s issue for the support team.
+  This skill prepares the case information for the support team.

 - **Response writer: Not used**
-  DeepSeek does not create an automatic customer reply.
+  DeepSeek does not write an automatic reply for this critical case.

 - **Refund guardrail: Not used**
-  This is not a refund request, and the normal process was skipped.
+  The email is not about a refund.

 - **FAQ evidence: Not used**
-  The system does not search the FAQ because the critical issue requires immediate human attention.
+  The system skips PDF searching because possible data loss requires investigation by a person.

+- **Handoff summary**
+  The prototype creates a short internal summary containing the customer’s problem.
+A real system would send this summary to a support-ticket queue.

 - **Final result: Human review required**
   The support team must investigate the possible data loss.